osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

 * Notification about insertion can be sent in the end of each `<Entity>::Load` method (i.e. `Model::Load`, `Link::Load`, etc), which is when we're sure the entity has been completely loaded without issues.

+* These notifications are sent far from where the request was received, and won't contain the request id.

 #### Block D